Gyakobo/Maze-Generator/README.md

 Mazes generated with a depth-first search have a low branching factor and contain many long corridors, because the algorithm explores as far as possible along each branch before backtracking.

+## Result

+Here are 3 maze samples:

+This is a 21x21 grid
 <img src="./miscellaneous/maze-generation.gif">

+This is a 40x40 grid
 <img src="./miscellaneous/maze-generation-2.gif">

+This is a 100x100 grid
 <img src="./miscellaneous/maze-generation-3.gif">

 ## License